-Hawaii’s Kilauea Volcano Calms Down – For Now – But Scientists Are Unsure What Will Happen NExt
+Hawaii’s Kilauea Volcano Calms Down For Now, But Scientists Are Unsure What Will Happen Next

 Hawaii’s Kilauea volcano appears to be calming down, for now, although what that bodes for the future is anyone’s guess, AOL News is reporting.

-Lava continues to pour from fissures on the mountain’s slopes, wreaking havoc across the Big Island, but the crater has stopped erupting – for now.
+Lava continues to pour from fissures on the mountain’s slopes, wreaking havoc across the big island, but the crater has stopped erupting, for now.
 U.S. Geological Survey (USGS) geophysicist Kyle Anderson says that it’s been more-or-less quiet since Wednesday.

 Aircraft flying over the volcano’s crater note that tons of volcanic material, shaken loose from the recent eruption, has settled down over the molten lava underneath, essentially creating a cap.

-That means, for now, that at least one dangerous aspect of Kilauea’s activity is no more: the tons of volcanic detritus that has been blasted into the atmosphere, which have bedeviled Hawaiians and threatened untold respiratory and other problems, will no longer be a threat.
+That means at least one dangerous aspect of Kilauea’s activity is no more: the tons of volcanic detritus that has been blasted into the atmosphere, which has bedeviled Hawaiians and threatened untold respiratory and other problems, will no longer be a threat.
 At least, until the next eruption.

 So when will that next eruption be?
 Really, there’s no telling, says Anderson.
 The mountain could erupt again tomorrow, or it may lie dormant for the next several centuries, or recent events may signal that Kilauea has breathed its last (so to speak).